 Class Officer Mixer: Tuesday, September 10th, 7pm

 Election Day: Wednesday, September 11th, 12am-5pm

 Inauguration: Monday, September 16th, 7pm

-Election rules and procedures are the constitutional responsibility of the Chief Justice, assisted by the Election Commissioner.
+Election rules and procedures are the constitutional responsibility of the Election Commissioner, assisted by the Election Committee.
 The election rules and procedures document is available here, but is subject to change.
 The election rules for each election will be final as of the end of the Candidate Orientation for that election.

 The Election Committee consists of the Chief Justice, Student Body President, Student Body Vice-President, Speaker of the House of Delegates, and the pro tempore of the Senate.
-The Comittee serves as an advisory board to the Election Commissioner.
-The Election Committee updates the election rules immediately after each election.
-Per the constitution, the Chief Justice has final say on any rule changes, though he or she may defer to a vote or delegate power in another way.
+The Comittee serves as an advisory board to the Election Commissioner in revising and updating the Election Rules.
+As the impartial, unbiased party, the Election Commissioner has full authority over any rule change decisions, though he or she may defer to a vote or delegate power in another way.

-The Election Commission consists of five students who have not previously served in SGA, with the exception of the Election Commissioner.
-The Election Commission is tasked with carrying out each election per the election rules and procedures given by the Election Committee.
-Members of the Election Commission are nominated by the Election Commissioner and confirmed by the Election Committee.
+The Election Board consists of the Election Commissioner and four undergraduate students who do not currently have another position within SGA.
+The Election Board is tasked with implementing and enforcing the Election Rules.
+Members of the Election Board are nominated by the Election Commissioner and confirmed by the Election Committee.

-If you are interested in serving on the Election Commission or have any additional questions, please contact Luke Broadway, the Election Commissioner.
+If you are interested in serving on the Election Board or have any additional questions re: elections, please contact Luke Broadway, the Election Commissioner.